March 17, 2020 Primary Election

-this online ballot access and marking system that is designed to serve those who are eligible to participate in the April 2, 2019 Election.
+this online ballot access and marking system that is designed to serve those who are eligible to participate in the March 17 Primary Election.
 With

 this system any eligible military/overseas voter with a valid Federal Post Card Application on file with the Chicago Board of Elections is able to log in to access and mark a ballot.
 After completing this process, the voter then may print out the ballot and the supporting documents and mail the ballot and supporting documents to the Chicago Election Board.

 - - - - - - - - - - - - - - - -

 Notice to Voters in the Military and Citizens Temporarily Residing Outside the United States Who Use the Federal Post Card Application (FPCA) To Register and Vote by Mail

 Under the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) and the Military and Overseas Voter Empowerment (MOVE) Act, each State must permit absent uniformed service voters and overseas civilian voters to use temporary registration procedures and to vote by mail in all elections that include one or more federal offices.
 This notice is intended to inform military and overseas voters of the procedures used to apply for, mark and return Vote-By-Mail ballots.